NegatioN/BattleRiteStats/_characters/raigon.md

       icon: d5c38afdefecf224b9a71bdfdb60dee1
       name: Headlong Rush
       type: mobility
     - color: red
       description: If Parry negates an attack it can be recast to perform a Spinning Slash.
 It deals 10 damage and inflicts Stun for 0.6.
+      icon: fbfb00ff4fa4bc542b54639b84406f01
+      name: Riposte
+      type: offense
+    - color: red
+      description: Heavenly Strike deals 8 bonus damage and inflicts Fading Snare for 1.2.
+      icon: 47dabb046c0ec4d4c96bde0832713a46
+      name: Royal Descent
+      type: offense
+    winrate: '16.7'
+  - damage: '5.1'
+    disable: '0.8'
+    energy: '2.9'
+    num: 6
+    protection: '0.6'
+    skills:
+    - color: blue
+      description: Increases maximum range of Heavenly Strike by 30% and decreases minimum distance by 50%.
+Cooldown is reduced by 1.\n
+      icon: 47dabb046c0ec4d4c96bde0832713a46
+      name: Acrobatics
+      type: utility
+    - color: grey
+      description: Seismic Shock can be recast to leap to the airborne enemy and strike them, dealing 6 damage and increasing air duration by 0.7.
+      icon: 3c1f1a5c65f54594a9d3ba17b8f1b2a2
+      name: Aerial Strike
+      type: mixed
+    - color: blue
+      description: Dragon Palm hits allow you to recast it for 1.5.
+      icon: d25b4fc0d427d424891492d2b61469a9
+      name: Dragon Mastery
+      type: utility
+    - color: red
+      description: If Parry negates an attack it can be recast to perform a Spinning Slash.
+It deals 10 damage and inflicts Stun for 0.6.